gbrandtio/rw-git/README.md

+## About

-`rw_git` is a GIT wrapper that provides out-of-the-box execution of common, useful GIT operations.
+`rw_git` is a git wrapper that facilitates the out-of-the-box execution of common git operations.

 ## Features

-- `init`: Initialize a local GIT directory.
+- [x] `init`: Initialize a local GIT directory.
 If the local directory does not exist, it will be created.
-- `clone`: Clone a remote repository into a local folder.
+- [x] `clone`: Clone a remote repository into a local folder.
 If the local directory does not exist, it will be created.
-- `checkout`: Checkout a GIT branch on the specified, existing directory.
+- [x] `checkout`: Checkout a GIT branch on the specified, existing directory.
-- `fetchTags`: Retrieve a list of tags of the specified repository.
+- [x] `fetchTags`: Retrieve a list of tags of the specified repository.

-- `getCommitsBetween`: Retrieve a list of commits between two given tags.
+- [x] `getCommitsBetween`: Retrieve a list of commits between two given tags.
-- `stats`: Get the number of lines inserted, deleted and number of files changed.
+- [x] `stats`: Get the number of lines inserted, deleted and number of files changed.

 ## Getting started